 The EFC has worked extensively on policy and data recommendations, including, but not limited to, customized employment, legislation, suggested administrative changes, exploration of career potential and interests that begins with the assumption of employability, and partnerships between all groups seeking the same end result.
 These collaborative approaches should involve families that represent the diversity of the state, school staff, service providers, regional centers, state agencies, and other interested parties.

 The EFC will continue to identify relevant employment data from different systems to make recommendations for improved use, collection, and dissemination of data that can measure the state’s success in supporting the growth of CIE.
-The Employment First Committee’s ongoing work will include serving as a forum for stakeholders, the Council and relevant departments to clarify roles and responsibilities related to employment for people with IDD and to collaborate on practices and policies to further competitive integrated employment in California.
-Whereas other committees and organizations may address a cross disability focus on employment, the EFC provides a special emphasis on people with intellectual and developmental disabilities.
+The EFC’s ongoing work will include serving as a forum for stakeholders, the Council and relevant departments to clarify roles and responsibilities related to employment for people with IDD and to collaborate on practices and policies to further competitive integrated employment in California.
+Whereas other committees and organizations may address a cross disability focus on employment, the EFC provides a special emphasis on people with IDD.
 This provides an opportunity to address the unique barriers faced by individuals with complex support needs, and who typically experience the poorest transition and employment outcomes.
 California is committed to CIE, and the EFC is uniquely positioned to lead the way in advancing CIE in the Golden State in the years ahead.

 Appendix 1: EFC Committee Membership for 2016